 Cleaning Town & City Ditches

-The Town of Summerville, the City of North Charleston, the Town of Ridgeville, the Town of Harleyville, and the Town of St George are responsible for cleaning their own ditches and public drainage systems.
+The City of North Charleston and the Towns of Summerville, Ridgeville, Harleyville, and St George are responsible for cleaning all ditches and public drainage systems within their municipal limits.
 Each municipality may call on Dorchester County for guidance or assistance as needed.

 Cleaning Private Ditches

 Private ditch systems exist.
 The property owners and/or the Home Owners Association (HOA) are responsible for the maintenance of these systems.

 Stormwater Crews inspect street drainage systems based upon calls from residents for dumping and debris that could cause blockages and flooding.
 Residents are encouraged to report dumping and debris in drainage systems, and you are able to report these anonymously if needed.
 Cleanings will be scheduled by the degree of debris or blockage – flooding areas will receive priority over trash issues.

 Sinkholes are often caused by damage or separation of drainage pipes.
 Residents should report sinkholes to the Public Works Department for inspection and repair.
 Some sinkholes are caused by damaged water and sewer lines, which will be reported to the appropriate authority (Dorchester County Water & Sewer, Dorchester County Water Authority, Summerville CPW, Charleston Water System, etc.) Repairs are prioritized by location and size.